Contact Us Today!

 Contracts without a fixed price, part 1

-Cost Plus with No Gross Max Price (GMP), commonly called "Cost Plus," is a contract method with no fixed price.
-Essentially, the builder is saying: "I'll build your house, give you every option you want, and you (the owner) agree to pay for the material and labor cost PLUS a fee.
-The fee embodies the contractor's profit and overhead.
-The contract should specify which project costs will be charged and what will not.
+Cost Plus with No Gross Max Price (GMP) is commonly referred to as simply “Cost Plus.”
+This contact method has no fixed price.
+Essentially, the Builder is saying: “I’ll build your house, give you every option you want, and you (the owner) agree to pay for the material and labor cost PLUS a fee.
+The fee embodies the contractor’s profit and overhead.
+The contract should specify what project costs are to be charged, and what is not.
 For instance, if your house is wood-framed, you would expect to pay for the labor and framing material to build the walls.
-These are direct costs and are easy to understand.
-But you may not expect to see and pay for indirect costs such as the builder's supervision to manage the framer and coordinate with other trades.
+These are direct costs and easy to understand.
+But you may not be expecting to see and pay for indirect costs such as the builder’s supervision to manage the framer and coordinate with other trades.

-Direct costs are the easiest to understand since they are the materials and trade labor that go directly into your home.
-Indirect costs are those items necessary for the job but are not directly installed into your home, e.g., the builder's superintendent who manages the day-to-day activity, the cell phone the superintendent uses, and even the pickup and fuel used by the superintendent.
-You may also see insurance, trash haul-off, portable bathrooms, and temporary utilities.
-These are typical indirect costs you may see, as well as other project and location-dependent items.
+Direct costs are those items that go directly into the house.
+Then there are indirect costs that are still essential to complete the project but are not directly related to the building.
+Some examples may be the builder’s superintendent, (as mentioned above), to manage the day-to-day activity, or the cell phone the superintendent uses, and even the pickup and fuel used by the superintendent.
+You may also see are items such as insurance, trash haul-off, portable bathrooms, and temporary utilities to name just a few common examples.
+All of these are typical indirect costs you may see as well as other project and location-dependent items.

 Cost Plus with a GMP

-This contract method is essentially the same as Cost Plus with no GMP, but it includes an upper limit of costs called "Gross Max Price."
-If the total project costs exceed the GMP, the General contractor will typically have to absorb those costs beyond the GMP that are not included in a Change Order, which adds a bit of protection to the owner.
-The compromise is that if there is a GMP, the management fee is typically higher as the contractor risk is higher.
+This contract method is essentially the same as Cost Plus with no GMP, but it includes an upper limit of costs, called “Gross Max Price.”
+If the total project costs exceeds the GMP, then typically the General contractor will have to absorb those costs beyond the GMP and not included in a Change Order.
+This adds a bit of protection to the owner.
+The compromise is that if there is a GMP, typically the fee is higher as the risk to the contractor is higher.

-A common misconception is that owners can be charged for whatever the builder wants, including rework.
+A common misconception is that owners can be charged for whatever the Builder wants, including rework.
 This is not the case if you have a proper contract.
-The builder must perform to the plans and specifications.
-If it's not built per the plans and specifications, the owner shouldn't have to pay for that work unless there is a signed change order.
-Additionally, an owner shouldn't pay for any rework related to fixing mistakes or poor quality.
+The Builder is held to perform to the plans and specifications.
+If it’s not built per the plans & specs the owner shouldn’t have to pay for that work unless there is a signed change order.
+Additionally, an owner shouldn’t pay for any re-work that is related to fixing mistakes or poor quality.
 Make sure a clause is in your contract that addresses rework.
-Mistakes happen, and the builder should ensure they are corrected.
+Mistakes happen, and the Builder should fix them with no additional cost to the owner.

-The Open Book contract transfers some of the project risks from the contractor to the owner.
-This risk is in the form of cost, and therefore, the owner should be charged a lower fee as the contractor has less risk.
-To manage expectations on both sides of an Open Book project, it is essential that the contract contain a listing of all direct and indirect costs as well as a detailed budget.
+The Cost Plus contract transfers some of the risks of the project from the contractor, back to the owner.
+This risk is in the form of cost and therefore, the owner should be charged a lower fee as the contractor has less risk.
+In order to manage expectations on both sides of a Cost Plus project, it is essential that the contract contain a listing of all direct and indirect costs as well as a detailed budget.

 Indirect costs are essential to the project and should be paid by the owner.
-The project cannot be completed without dumpsters, portable toilets, etc. But owners typically balk when they start seeing contractor supervision, cell phones, and vehicle costs in the budget.
-Understand that all indirect costs are also included in a Fixed Price contract, you don't see them, and you don't get any costs that may be saved.
-With Open Book, not only does the owner see and approve the costs monthly, but they can also help manage them.
-The contract should list all expected indirect costs to manage expectations for both sides.
-The project may have a full-time superintendent assigned, while a project manager is assigned only half-time.
-These two positions have different costs, and the billing rate should be established for each.
-Remember that the labor billing rate is not the same as the individual is actually being paid.
-The billing rate includes Worker's Comp, insurance, payroll taxes, etc. These numbers are private; an owner should not expect the contractor to share them.
-As we've mentioned, you may also see cell phone, vehicle, and fuel costs; you may even see other costs such as computer/technology, printing, office supplies, etc. Don't be alarmed, but have an up-front discussion with your contractor to ensure you understand all costs.
+The project cannot be completed without dumpsters, and portable toilets, and such.
+But owner’s typically balk when they start seeing contractor supervision and cell phones, and vehicle costs in the budget.
+Understand, that all indirect costs are also included in a Fixed Price contract, you just don’t see them, and you don’t get any costs that may be saved.
+With Cost Plus, not only does the owner see (and approve the costs on a monthly basis) they are able to help manage the costs as well.
+To manage expectations on both sides, the contract should list all expected indirect costs.
+The project may have a full-time superintendent assigned while a project manager is assigned only half-time.
+These two positions have different costs and the billing rate should be established for each.
+Bear in mind that the labor billing rate is not the same that the individual is actually being paid.
+The billing rate includes things like Worker’s Comp, insurance, payroll taxes, and the like.
+These numbers are private and an owner should not expect the contractor to share them.
+As we’ve mentioned before, you may also see cell phone costs, vehicle and fuel costs; you may even see other types of costs such as computer/technology, printing, office supplies, etc. Don’t be alarmed, but do have the up-front discussion with your contractor to ensure you understand all costs.

 The contract should have a fully developed budget as well.
-A good contractor will have every cost entered in the budget and labeled as known, estimated, or an allowance.
+A good contractor will have every cost entered in the budget and labeled as either known, estimated, or an allowance.
 This budget is the starting point for the project.
-Sometimes, owners and contractors alike think that because it is an Open Book, Change Orders are not needed.
-But, this is incorrect and will lead you to many troubles.
+Sometimes, owners and contractors alike think that because it is a Cost Plus, Change Orders are not needed.
+This is incorrect and will lead you to many troubles.
 The contract should have a detailed scope of work and reference all current project plans and specifications.
 Also, the contract should contain a detailed budget as an exhibit.
-If any scope of work is changed or added, you must execute a change order, even if it's a no-cost change.
-If it's not in writing, odds are it won't turn out the way you want.
-Also, there should be a way to document budget line-item transfers.
-If savings exist in one line item and an over-run in another, transferring funds between line items is customary.
-Just ensure it's done in writing so it's trackable.
-The budget should never change unless a Change Order or other signed instrument acknowledges and authorizes the change.
+If any scope of work is changed or added, you must execute a change order…even if it’s a no-cost change.
+If it’s not in writing, odds are it won’t turn out the way you want.
+Also, Change Orders should be used to document budget line-item transfers.
+If there are savings in one line item, and an over-run in another, it is normal to transfer funds between line items.
+Just ensure you do so in writing.
+The budget should never change unless there is a Change Order or other written and signed instrument that acknowledges and authorizes the change.

-And then there is the Management Fee.
-The management fee includes not only the builder's profit but also their corporate overhead.
+And then there is the Fee.
+The fee includes not only the Builder’s profit but also their corporate overhead.
 Corporate overhead is different than indirect project costs.
-Corporate overhead on an Open Book project has corporate office rent, office support staff, office supplies, training, purchasing, accounting, etc. These items are part of the fee.
-Notably, the management fee also includes the builder's gross margin.
-The fee differs from the overhead & profit (OH&P) numbers that you'll see on a Fixed Price contract, and they should be lower.
-This is because the Fixed Price OH&P includes many of the project's indirect costs that are billed separately.
-The fee is charged on all direct and indirect line items.
-But, the management fee is not charged on itself or taxed.
+Corporate overhead on a Cost Plus project includes items such as corporate office rent, office support staff, office supplies, and so forth.
+These items are part of the fee.
+Importantly, the fee also includes the Builder’s gross margin for the job.
+The fee is different than the overhead & profit (OH&P) numbers that you’ll see on a Fixed Price contract, and they should be lower.
+(This is because the Fixed Price OH&P includes many of the project indirect costs that you are being billed for separately).
+The fee is charged on all line items, both direct and indirect costs.
+But, the fee is not charged on itself or taxes.

-Next, we’ll go into shared savings and billing in Part 2 of the Open Book contract for a home building project.
+Next, we’ll go into shared savings and billing in Part 2 of the Cost Plus Contract for a home building project.

 DON’T TRUST YOUR DREAMS TO JUST ANYONE.